Communication-Based Learning in the Workplace

 Understand Strengths and Weaknesses

 Some people go into training confident that they have already mastered all of the tools they are about to learn; others come in with a completely open mind ready to take in all of the new information and implement it immediately.
 In order to create a learning environment focused on learning efficiently and effectively, Leadership Choice empowers each participant with more in-depth knowledge of their strengths and areas for improvement before training ever begins.

 This means participants can understand which information is most pertinent to them personally without becoming overwhelmed and overloaded as sometimes happens during traditional training.
-Understanding personal strengths and weaknesses before learning takes place means each piece of new information is more directly relatable to the person’s individual circumstance.
+Understanding personal strengths and weaknesses before learning takes place means each piece of new information is more directly relatable to the person’s individual circumstances.